We all must answer one day to our God, the Creator of the universe and all that is in it!

 And many of them were stuck in thinking that following the Old Testament Law could justify them before God.

-But the Law was given to show mankind that he couldn’t do it on his own.
+But one reason the Law was given was to show man that he couldn’t do it on his own!

 How do we know this??